COBRAPROsimulator/COBRAPRO/paper/paper.md

 # Examples
 In the `Examples/Parameter_Identification_Routines` folder, two example codes are provided that demonstrate a two-step parameter identification process.
 In step 1, the stoichiometric parameters are identified in `DFN_pso_0_05C.m` using the experimentally obtained C/20 discharge profile.
 In step 2, the electrolyte transport and kinetic parameters are identified in `DFN_pso_HPPC.m` using the experimentally obtained HPPC profile.

-# C/20 Discharge Identification (`DFN_pso_0_05C.m`)
+## C/20 Discharge Identification (`DFN_pso_0_05C.m`)
 The code is written such that users only need to modify the `User Input` section in the code.
-Users define the parameters to be identified, the upper and lower bounds for each parameter, and the experimental data:
+In the `User Input` section, the parameters to be identified, the upper and lower bounds for each parameter, and the experimental data are defined:
 ```MATLAB
 %% User Input
 % Load nominal parameters